ilusoft/github-actions-manager/README.md

 - **Effect-scoped intervals**: When introducing auto-refresh, declare intervals inside `useEffect`, run an immediate refresh to seed state, and always clear the interval in the cleanup function.
 - **Per-item status tracking**: Store action statuses in keyed maps/arrays so UI surfaces unique progress indicators (e.g., bulk workflow dispatch, bulk PR merges).
 - **Viewport constrained dialogs**: Bulk dialogs share the same 80vh layout recipe (fixed header & footer, scrollable middle region) to guarantee consistent interaction patterns.
+- **View-specific state ownership**: When adding a new dashboard mode, create a dedicated view component that holds selection state, dialog toggles, and query invalidation logic.
+Parent components should not manage per-view handlers.
+- **Repository selection reuse**: Use `useRepositorySelection`, `useBranchSelection`, or `usePullRequestSelection` within the view components that actually render the corresponding entities.
+Call `clearSelection` when closing dialogs or changing modes to avoid stale state.

+### Adding New Features

+1. **Pick the right layer**
+   - UI primitives belong in `src/components/ui/` (generated via shadcn CLI).
+   - Feature-specific views live under `src/components/`, grouped by dashboard domain.
+   - Shared hooks live in `src/hooks/`; prefer colocated hooks if usage is limited to a single feature.

+2. **Encapsulate per-view logic**
+   - Create a `RepositoryDashboard<Feature>View` component for new dashboard modes.
+   - Move selection hooks, bulk dialogs, and footers into that component so the dashboard stays focused on orchestration.

+3. **Extend data fetching**
+   - Add new React Query hooks in `src/hooks/githubQueries.ts` or a feature-specific hook module.
+   - Define query keys consistently; reuse existing patterns for invalidation.

+4. **Update documentation & tooling**
+   - Record dependency changes (package upgrades, new libraries) in the tables above and add migration notes under “Maintenance Notes”.
+   - Document new patterns in this section so future contributors can replicate the structure.

+5. **Quality checks**
+   - Run `npm run lint` and, once introduced, the testing suite before merging.
+   - Validate view-specific query invalidation and auto-refresh behaviour manually.

 ### Components Dependency Diagram